Powers of the prime minister of the United Kingdom: The Armed Forces

 The Head of the Armed Forces is the monarch.
 However, Hennessy says that "war is an intensely prime ministerial activity."

 The decision to deploy the armed forces overseas rests with the prime minister or the Cabinet, through the exercise of the royal prerogative.
 Constitutional convention requires that, in the event of a commitment of the armed forces to military action, authorisation is given by the prime minister, on behalf of the Crown.
 Decisions on military action are taken within the Cabinet with advice.
 The Defence Council has power of command over members of the armed forces.

 However, in 2011, the government of the United Kingdom acknowledged that a constitutional convention had developed whereby the House of Commons should have an opportunity to debate the matter before troops are committed.
 It said that it proposed to observe that convention except when there was an emergency and such action would not be appropriate.

+Similarly, declarations of war by Great Britain and the United Kingdom are through the exercise of the royal prerogative by ministers, and led by the prime minister.

 The prime minister is responsible for the decision to shoot down a hijacked aircraft or an unidentified civil aircraft which responds neither to radio contact nor the signals of RAF interceptor jets, before it reaches a conurbation or a key target on UK territory.
 The prime minister is also responsible for authorising the use of UK nuclear weapons, including the preparation of four letters of last resort.
 They also appoint deputies for both of these purposes.